Adrian-G-C/04-homework/README.md

 ## Usage

-The webapp is sued to test the users knowledge about geography.
+The webapp is used to test the users knowledge about geography.

 ## Credits